 Shetland Sea Cruise, Noss Cliffs and National Nature Reserve, Bressay, Seabirds, Seal Colonies

 Please note: This tour involves a moderate amount of activity and a minimal amount of walking, with a few steps to negotiate to embark/disembark the catamaran.
-This tour is suitable for guests with limited mobility, but is not wheelchair-accessible.
+This tour is suitable for guests with limited mobility, but is not wheelchair-accessible (onboard toilet is not wheelchair accessible).
 Guests are advised to wear warm, comfortable clothing in layers with flat, closed-toe walking shoes, and bring a weatherproof jacket or coat from the ship.
 Although frequently encountered on this type of tour, wildlife and marine life sightings are not guaranteed.
 A signed waiver is required to participate on this tour.
 The tour sequence may vary.
 Operation of this tour is subject to weather conditions.
 Space on this tour is extremely limited; we suggest you book well in advance to avoid disappointment.

 Discover the charming villages, unforgettable landscapes and breath-taking coastline of northern Shetland during this panoramic, half-day sightseeing excursion.